tapageur/workspace-dayz-havoc/documentation/mods-infos.md

 ### ZomBerry Admin Tools

-At the momment, this mod if only available to the server administrator.
+At the moment, this mod if only available to the server administrator.

 | Key binding | Description |
 |-------------|-------------|